jzhoujg/WiADN/README.md

 ## WiADN: Asymmetrical Dual-Task AttentionNetwork for WiFi Sensing

-This repo is the code for paper "WiADN: Asymmetrical Dual-Task AttentionNetwork for WiFi Sensing"
+This repo is the code for paper "WiADN: Asymmetrical Dual-Task AttentionNetwork for WiFi Sensing".

+You can find more details at [ieee iot](https://ieeexplore.ieee.org/document/10679254).

+Database and the major baseline is contributed by [baseline](https://ieeexplore.ieee.org/document/8740950).

 1| Abstract